 Frequently Asked Questions

-Lasix® SQF is a new diuretic option for furosemide – a drug which has been in widespread use for over 50 years.
+Lasix® ONYU is a new diuretic option for furosemide – a drug which has been in widespread use for over 50 years.
 When people hear about this, they often have questions.
 We will try to answer the questions we are frequently asked here.

 If you have any questions, you would like us to answer, please send them to us.